MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ## Introduction

-The Conversational AI tool, part of Microsoft Enterprise Graph lets users write natural language queries to generate SPARQL, create and annotate the language models.
-Annotating means that users can interpret and improve the result of a given query through continual feedback, and more on this will be covered later.
+The Conversational AI tool, part of Microsoft Enterprise Graph lets users write natural language queries to create and annotate the language models.
+Annotating means that users can interpret and improve the result of a given query through continual feedback, and more on this topic will be covered later.
 This document will describe the Sasho tool’s main functions.

 The Sasho tooling is found in the Conversational AI section, pictured below: